danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

     if **lowmemorymode** is used a large part of the data is already discarded.
     Otherwise the compression level can be set to 0,1,2,3,4.
 Every other value defaults to 2.
 0 means that there is no compression at all.
-1 means, that the keys "_dh" and "_ds" are set to None, because othervise the loading of the object would depend on the sisl version.
+1 means, that the keys "_dh" and "_ds" are set to None, because otherwise the loading of the object would depend on the sisl version.
 2 contains compression 1, but sets the keys "Gii", "Gij", "Gji", "Vu1" and "Vu2" to [], to save space.
 3 contains compression 1 and 2, but sets the keys "S", "H", to [], to save